-Once registered any changes or closures should be reported to UKSR as soon as possible either through the Facilitator account or by emailing updates@smartrecovery.org.uk.
+Once registered any changes or closures should be reported to UKSR as soon as possible either through Pathminder® or by emailing updates@smartrecovery.org.uk.
 This is extremely important as it helps to ensure we don't provide incorrect details to prospective meeting participants.